 Business analyst jobs

-Recruiters usually link business analysts with entry-level opportunities that are connected to their undergraduate degrees.
-As the growth of big data takes shape, some prospects for business analysts include:
+Recruiters usually link business analysts with entry-level opportunities connected to their undergraduate degrees.
+As the growth of big data takes shape, some prospects for business analysts include the following:

 - IT Business Analyst